 There’s a ton of things to think about before making a buying decision on a new piece of furniture for your home.
 Colors, fabrics, styles, budget and lifestyle all figure into the decision, and the last thing you want to do is make a hasty decision at the store.

-In order to help your interior designer help you find the perfect piece of furniture, consider checking off this list before you set foot in the store.
+To help your interior designer, help you find the perfect piece of furniture, consider checking off this list before you set foot in the store.

 Evaluate your space:

 Think about how much space you have, and what size and shape of the piece you’re buying (whether it’s a sofa, table, chest or bed) would best fit in your room.
 If you’re looking for a sofa for a large room, consider a sofa.
 If it’s a very small area, maybe a loveseat would be more appropriate.
 If it’s a dining table you’re shopping for, what shape would look best in the room: square, rectangular, round, oval?
 The size and shape of your room will help dictate the sizes and shapes of the furniture you need.

 Many people actually forget this step, only to discover that the furniture they picked in the showroom doesn’t fit in their home!
 For example, a standard sofa is 84 inches long, but if you’re considering a sectional or oversized piece, be sure to know what your room (and your doorframe) can handle.
 Always measure your space and your old furniture beforehand.
 Also jot down the measurements of the furniture you’re considering buying.